AnyBody/anybody-tutorial/A_Getting_started/lesson2.rst

 Lesson 2: Controlling the Posture
 =================================

-The Human Standing Model's posture is defined by the angles at the anatomical joints.
+The Standing Model's posture is defined by the angles at the anatomical joints.

 These specifications have been collected in one of the model files, "Mannequin.any".
 Scroll down to the line which says ``#include "Model\Mannequin.any"``.